Suggestions for Improving Academic Performance

 - Take courses at the appropriate level (courses numbered 100-199 are considered introductory, 200-299 are intermediate, and 300-499 are upper-division courses for juniors and seniors).

-- Be aware of registration dates and enroll into courses as early as possible.
+- Be aware of registration dates and enroll in courses as early as possible.

 - Pay attention to withdraw dates.
 You have about one month to withdraw from courses with no grade and another month to withdraw with a grade of "W."